 AskforEvidence is a public campaign that helps people request for themselves the evidence behind news stories, marketing claims and policies.
 People use the hub of resources and expertise to making sense of the evidence they receive.

+AcaWiki is like "Wikipedia for academic research" designed to collect summaries and literature reviews of peer-reviewed academic research, and make them available to the general public.
 Crowdsourced summaries and literature reviews of peer-reviewed research.
-Designed to collect summaries and literature reviews of peer-reviewed academic research, and make them available to the general public.

-Aggregated list of blogs from a selection of fact checking organisations.
-Read, search and share fact checking blogs from across the web.
+Fact Check Central is an aggregated list of blogs from a selection of fact checking organisations.
+You can read, search and share fact checking blogs from across the web.

 Famelab is the world’s leading science communication competition.
 Participants have just three minutes to win over the judges and crowd with a scientific talk that excels for its content, clarity and charisma.